 More images from this project can be seen at: www.photoeye.com/laurietumer

 There are 6 images in this series, the result of an invitation in 2008 to participate in the exhibition “The Galisteo Basin Photography Project” presented at photo-eye Gallery.
 Its purpose was to raise awareness about oil drilling impacting “the beautiful and fragile” Galisteo Basin, an area south of Santa Fe about 20 miles.
 I was the only participant who did not live in the Santa Fe area, however, I learned through my meetings with the geologist at the state that the same oil drilling issues were impacting our “beautiful and fragile” Española Valley, 20 miles north of Santa Fe, with little or no attention being paid to it.
 For my project, I joined a graffiti crew in the Española Valley to swap information.
 My crew taught me (never mind that I was the age of their grandmothers) how to make stencils and graffiti because I was truly interested.
 And I taught them what I was learning about fracking and oil drilling issues impacting our area that interested them.
 I was given the names of my crew by our local Graffiti Police Officer, who could not have be more supportive of my project, and he also gave me a boatload of retired stop signs.
 So I met my crew in my yard, and we pored over drilling maps of the area that the state had given me, and I explained what I knew.
-We went to work creating stencils of oil rigs that they sprayed on these stop signs that were then placed around town.
-At the same time, I created a billboard in my yard which I used as a canvas to visually process the information I was learning.
+I created stencils of oil rigs that they sprayed these on stop signs that were then placed around town.
+At the same time, I created a billboard in my yard that I used as a canvas .

 Night Writer is my homage to Española, the holy land, where I have lived for over 20 years.
 It was conceived as a book project.
 It is an odyssey in images and illustrated text of the transcendent and antidotal experience of one of New Mexican’s favorite pastimes — cruising.
 These series of night drives as a passenger with a camera along the back roads produced mysterious images, such the highway numbers of the road traveled, the area code of the area, and some resembled graffiti-like tags with distinctive name, wild style, bubble and 3-D letters, and graffiti arrow motifs.
 I literally used my camera ‘to draw with light’ – the very definition of photography, and the illustrated text reaches back to the art historical origins of graffiti in the ‘holy’ Illuminated Manuscripts of the Middle Ages.
 Essays are by Eddie Tafoya and me, in English and Spanish.